Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Today, whenever possible, I prefer to reposition the fat rather than remove it.
 In practice, I mobilise the fat pads that protrude as bags and displace them downwards, filling the nasojugal groove (dark circle).
 With this, I achieve two benefits in a single gesture: I eliminate the bag and correct the dark circle.
 The result is a smooth transition between eyelid and cheek, without depressions or unwanted projections.

-In selected cases, the combination of eyelid fat repositioning with fat graft in the middle third of the face produces an even more complete and harmonious rejuvenation.
+In selected cases, the combination of eyelid fat repositioning with fat graft in the middle third of the face produces an even more complete and natural rejuvenation.

 Canthopexy and canthoplasty: protecting the position of the eyelid